-Type 6564, 6574, and 6563 have Enhanced Security Mode.
+Type 6867 has Enhanced Security Mode.
 If Enhanced Security mode is enabled and there is no password given, the computer will act as if Enhanced Security is disabled.

 If Enhanced Security is Enabled and an administrator password is given, the administrator password must be entered to use the computer.
 If the administrator password is lost or forgotten, the system board in the computer must be replaced in order to regain access to the Configuration/Setup Utility program.